JulianAlonso/Injection/Readme.md

 ## Want to contribute?

-Make sure that have installed [Carthage](https://github.com/Carthage/Carthage) and [Tuist](https://tuist.io/) on your local machine.

-Clone the project.

-Run on the root project folder `fastlane setup_project`, I should use [Bundler](https://bundler.io/) so I run `bundler exec fastlane setup_project`, if you use _Bundler_ also, run before all `bundle install`

-Create your own branch with reference to the issue your solving eg: `XXX_little_description` XXX == issue number, write code and tests, and make a PR, all work will be wellcome.
+All PR's are welcome.

+For the project, on your local machine run `make bootstrap` and start coding!

 :rocket:

 ### Test the code

 Tests are under `Injection/Test` folder.
-You can check all'em are passing by running `fastlane test`.
+You can check all of them are passing by running `make test`.

 ## Want to payme a coffe? :coffee:

 This option is not available yet ☹️.
 But I appreciate it.

 #### More info